 b.
 Discussion and motion: Resolved: The TNC Board adopts the Budget Committee’s recommendation to

-Approve a revised budget for the current fiscal year including adding the rollover revenue of $10,977.94, from that amount, allocating $955 to NPG’s for the Tarzana Public Schools, bringing the total to $3,000/school, and, allocating $269.85 to Meeting Expenses, Refreshments, Prior Year to cover expenses for Refreshments for the FYE 6/30/25 paid in the current fiscal year.
+Approve a revised budget for the current fiscal year including adding the rollover revenue of $10,977.94, from that amount, allocating $955 to NPG’s for the Tarzana Public Schools, bringing the total to $3,000/school, and, allocating $269.85 to Operations, Meeting Expenses, Refreshments, Prior Fiscal Year to cover expenses for Refreshments for the FYE 6/30/25 paid in the current fiscal year.

 9. Outreach